Traverse-Research/amd-ext-d3d-rs/README.md

 amd-ext-d3d = "0.3.1"
 ```

-While [upstream documentation] details how to embed these calls into existing PIX3 markers (behind a C `#derive`), you get to call them explicitly in Rust:
+While [upstream documentation] details how to embed these calls into existing PIX3 markers (behind a C `#define`), you get to call them explicitly in Rust:

 ```rust,no_run
 use amd_ext_d3d::AmdExtD3DDevice;